Roman Vlad

 Roman Vlad (29 December 1919 – 21 September 2013) was a Romanian-born Italian composer, pianist, and musicologist.

 Biography

-Born in Cernăuți, Bukovina (now Chernivtsi, Ukraine), he studied with Titus Tarnawski and Liviu Russu in Romania earning a piano diploma.
+Born in Cernăuți, Kingdom of Romania (now Chernivtsi, Ukraine), he studied with Titus Tarnawski and Liviu Russu in Romania earning a piano diploma.
 He moved to Rome in 1938 to study at the University of Rome and later the Accademia Nazionale di Santa Cecilia.
 He eventually became an Italian citizen in 1951.